Dental Bridges Durham, NC

 Replacing missing teeth with the most suitable option for your dental health is the key to a comfortable result.
 Durham NC dentist Dr. Brent Blaylock provides several options for tooth replacement and will determine which is best for you after a thorough examination and discussion of your personal concerns, goals, and budget.

-About Dental Bridges
+Dental Bridges in Durham, NC

 Dental bridges can provide lasting, effective tooth replacement for patients missing one or several teeth.
 Dental bridges are supported on each side by either a natural tooth strengthened by a dental crown or a dental implant.